WhiskerWeirdo/BanterBrain-Buddy/README.md

 ## Resources for local and API
 - for most API-services you need a paid account using a creditcard!
 (OpenAI, Azure, Google, Deepgram, etc.)
-- local based LLM's like GPT4All take significant resources; expect to need at least 8 GB memory for a basic model and a solid GPU if you want fast responses
+- local based LLM's like Ollama take significant resources; expect to need at least 8 GB memory for a basic model and a solid GPU if you want fast responses

-## Roadmap
-### 0.1.0
-Beta testing, bugfixing and stability improvements

-- [X] No PTT hotkey
-- [ ] No ability to check for Twitch followers
-- make beta stable

-### Short term roadmap
-- [X] 0.0.1 MVP where STT-> ChatGPT ->TTS works with PTT
-- [X] 0.0.2 MVP use non-default audio devices for input/output
-- [X] 0.0.3 MVP ability to read Twitch chat and react to specifyable chat command
-- [X] 0.0.4 MVP Azure TTS/STT support
-- [X] 0.0.5 ALPHA make Twitch client in a class, react to alerts in TTS (read out alert and give reaction) & use bits and channel points for events (pubsub probably)
-- [X] 0.0.5.1 ALPHA INSTALLABLE ALPHA BUILD
-- [ ] 0.0.6 ALPHA Google, Elevenlabs TTS support
-- [ ] 0.0.7 ALPHA Improved Error handling & Code documentation.
-GUI improvements
-- [	] 0.0.8 ALPHA Other languages than English support
-- [ ] 0.0.9 ALPHA improve Twitch integration with more configurable event responses
-- [ ] 0.1.0 BETA Installable Beta build release